MichaelPogue/Northwest-Missouri-State-University/module02/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+CSV, socket, time, sqlite3, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? task_duration
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? creat_table, drop_table, insert_pet, process_one-three, recreate_databe
 1. In general, what does each function do?
+Runs specific lines of code.
+One creates a table, another drops it to create a blank slate, then the next four will add pet names in.
 1. Where does the execution begin?
+At the bottom, with if __name__
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+6

 In this first run, we start 3 processes, each inserting 2 records into a shared database